exercism/cpp/concepts/classes/introduction.md

 Constructors offer the possibility to assign values to member variables at object creation.
 They have the same name as the `class` and do not have return type.
-A class can have several constructors:
+A class can have several constructors.
+This is useful if you are not always in need to set all variables.

 ```cpp
 class Wizzard {